kazimuth/tendon/transgress-abi/README.md

 # transgress-abi

-A stable ABI for rust code.
+A stable ABI for rust code?

 ## goals